 Equipment used and attention to detail during recording

-The equipment used was Portacapture X8 and Adphox BME-200 (binaural microphone) ,
+The equipment used was Portacapture X8 and Adphox BME-200 (binaural microphone).

-The gain setting is manual recording level 7 .
+The gain setting is manual recording level 7.

-During the recording, I was barely able to move,
+During the recording, I could barely move.

 Takuma Station was very quiet late at night, with the only sound echoing through the air as the rain spread across the ground.
 You can get a feel for this atmosphere in the fixed-point video posted on YouTube